joejag/aws_exam_notes/exam.md

 - SQS: WaitTimeSeconds controls long polling
 - VPC: Can set shared or dedicated hardware for EC2 at this level.
 This can be changed.

+# A Cloud Guru: Final Exam

+- AWS Budgets: for budgets
+- DR: Pilot Light is data rep and services turned off
+- DR: Warm Standby is scaled-down fully functional
+- Redshift: "near realtime"
+- EMR: Can be used to duplicate DynamoDB via S3.
+Quite a lot of DynamoDB stuff supported
+- ASG: LaunchConfiguration is old LaunchTemplate is the new hotness
+- Cloudwatch: Alarms can reboot EC2 instances
+- ENI: "warm attach" is when the instance is stopped

 # Digital Cloud Training: Exam 1

 - ALB: must be in a public subnet, but can target private subnet stuff